realHarshCodes/Image-Edge-Detection-using-Gradient-Vector-Calculus-Approach-/README.md

 You can contribute by:

 * Adding new gradient operators
-* Improving visualization
+* Improving visualizations
-* Adding additional image-processing techniques
+* Adding new experiments
-* Comparing different edge detection algorithms
+* Comparing edge detection techniques
 * Improving documentation
+* Adding support for additional input formats

 Feel free to open an issue or submit a pull request.